microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Dev15.md

 ### Intellisense based on TypeScript definitions
 With JavaScript and TypeScript now being based on the same language service, they are able to interact in a richer way.
-For example, JavaScript intellisense can be provided for values declaring in a `.d.ts` file.
+For example, JavaScript intellisense can be provided for values declared in a `.d.ts` file.
 Types such as interface and classes may also be declared in TypeScript, and those types are available for use in JsDoc comments.